axiom-crypto/worldcoin-aggregation/client-circuit/README.md

 ```

 ## V1 circuit
-V1 circuit verifies the WorldId Groth16 proofs in batch, and exposes the following public outputs
+V1 circuit verifies the WorldID Groth16 proofs in batch, and exposes the following public outputs

 - vkeyHash - the Keccak hash of the flattened vk
 - grantId